California Wineries Need Your Help.

 Hi!
 My name’s Robin, and I am a one-woman hype joint for small wine producers in California.
 I know, I know–you thought I was just another wine blogger.

 Which I am.
 But we are living in weird, volatile times.
 I’ve let my personal wine blog go semi-dormant while I work(ed) doing social media for an absolutely brilliant winemaker.
 But then came COVID and winery closures statewide, and everything is different now.
-I’m currently furloughed from my job–a job I absolutely loved working for people I respect tremendously–and it may or may not come back when this pandemic finally eases up.
+I’m currently unemployed from a job I absolutely loved working for people I respect tremendously–and it may or may not come back when this pandemic finally eases up.